bunnybryna/Parkland_College/README.md

-# Parkland_College
+# CIS 122 Introduction to Programming Using Python
-A site for CIS 112
+# Textbook, Introduction to Computing and Programming in Python: A Multimedia Approach by Mark J. Guzdial, Barbara Ericson

-This is my first website.
-Check this out!
+A site for recording and sharing some interesting codes from textbook and my homework